-An estate or trust is a provisional tax payer for the 2018 year if its RIT for 2017 is more than \$2,500.
-If the 2017 RIT is \$2,500 or less, but the estate or trust paid provisional tax for that year, it may elect to be a provisional tax payer for 2018.
+An estate or trust is a provisional tax payer for the 2019 year if its RIT for 2018 is more than \$2,500.
+If the 2018 RIT is \$2,500 or less, and

+- the estate or trust made provisional tax payments for that tax year, and - payments were made under the estimation method (other than using the estimation method for its final instalment only),

+It may elect to be a provisional tax payer for 2019.
 This may affect the interest it may be entitled to for that year.

-To elect to be a provisional tax payer for the 2018 year, attach a letter to the front of the return.
+To elect to be a provisional tax payer for the 2019 year, attach a letter to the front of the return.